This article may contain links from our partners. Please read how we make money for more info.

 The choice is yours….

 Plugins are the micro programs behind your site.
 They add specific functionality to help you get your site to do what it is you want it to do.
 All the programming has been done, you basically just add it (activate it), and then start using it.
 There are literally hundreds of them to choose from.
-To help you quicken your plugin search, I’ve included this list of the free plugins I use below.
-They have worked terrifically for me, and I highly recommend them. (just click on plugins, and there is a search box in the upper right corner.
+To help you quicken your plugin search, we’ve included this list of the free plugins we use below.
+They have worked terrifically for us, as such, we highly recommend them. (just click on plugins, and there is a search box in the upper right corner.
 Enter these names in that search box to learn more about them).

 Advanced WP Columns